spring-attic/spring-native/README.md

 - `spring-graal-native-configuration`: this module contains configuration hints for Spring classes, including various Spring Boot auto-configurations.
 - `spring-graal-native-substitutions`: this module allows to patch temporarily some part of Spring Boot and Spring Framework to improve compatibility and efficiency of Spring native images.
 - `spring-graal-native`: this module aggregates the feature, configuration and substitutions ones to generate the artifact to consume.
 - `spring-graal-native-samples`: contains various samples that demonstrate the feature usage and are used as integration tests.

-For more detailed information on the feature and how to use it, please jump over to the [wiki](https://github.com/spring-projects-experimental/spring-graal-native/wiki).

 ## Scope and status